Explaining Change

 Photographic Monitoring – How is it done

 Because human memories of a changing scene – the when, what and how much – are inadequate, FoMM volunteers are using repeated photographs to record and so capture any changes.
 To be of real value, the photography must capture only the scene change, and not be affected by camera type and position, and lighting.
-Therefore, FoMM volunteers carefully repeat photographs from 22 separate positions (photopoints), at the same time of day (around midday) beginning when the fencing was completed (October, 2009), and now continuing every two months.
+Therefore, FoMM volunteers carefully repeat photographs from 22 separate positions (photopoints), at the same time of day (around midday) beginning when the fencing was completed (October, 2009), and now continuing every three months.

 ‘Bird’s-eye’, the second, and largest, group of photo-points, imitates the views of a bird perched on the top wire of the (2m high) fence looking down and along it.
 The set of 14 views also focus on developing vegetation contrasts between the inside and outside of the two fenced plots, as well as between them.
 From these high viewpoints, the changes in the ground vegetation types and abundance are far more obvious.
-This video is available here.

 ‘Panorama’, the last set of three photo-points, provides a 360° survey from the centres of all three plots.
 The survey is presented as vista each of the four cardinal directions: North, East, South, and West.
 A wide-angle fisheye lens is used to capture the condition of the ground layer within each plot.
-This video is available here.

 The photograph of 18 November 2010 shows abundant introduced species in the grazed plot (front) and native grasses dominating the ungrazed plot (back).